parthasm/Useful-Algorithms/Djikstra/Readme.md

 Traversal:

-There is a main while loop which runs as long as the number of processed vertices is less than V, the total number of vertices.
+There is an outer while loop which runs as long as the number of processed vertices is less than V, the total number of vertices.
 The vertices (v)s which have been processed are traversed in the inner loop to find their incident vertex-cost pairs (w-e)s.
 If the vertex w is not yet processed, then the Djikstra score is calculated for it.
 Out of all the vertices w for all the vertices v, the vertex w with the minimum Djikstra score is selected.

 Djikstra score = The previously computed shortest path distance to the vertex v + e